U(1) Fields from Qubits: an Approach via D-theory Algebra: Introduction

-Here we consider the limited question of how the use of $M$ copies of fermionic qubits (referred to as a flavor index in Ref.\cite{Schlittgen:2000xg,Bar:2001gz}) at each link can converge locally to the Kogut-Suskind Hamiltonian as $M \rightarrow \infty$.
+Here, we consider the limited question of how the use of $M$ copies of fermionic qubits (referred to as a flavor index in \cite{Schlittgen:2000xg,Bar:2001gz}) at each link can converge locally to the Kogut-Susskind Hamiltonian as $M \rightarrow \infty$.
 This sequence provides a qubit implementation that can be explored with respect to universality and efficient quantum computing with the hope that very few qubits per lattice volume suffice.
-This paper is also restricted to the simplest example: a compact $U(1)$ field manifold formulated in a way that is capable of generalization to non-Abelian group manifolds.
-Even in this Abelian example, the Lagrangian formalism is mapped to a non-trivial $SU(2)$ quantum rotor as a Hamiltonian, a basic ingredient of many qubit codes and even their hardware realization~\cite{Raynal_Kalev_Suzuki_Englert_2010, Albert:2017}.
-Applications are interesting for a variety of quantum fields theories, not just gauge theories.
-Depending on if we have certain gauge constraints or not, the fact that the fields give an interesting local Hilbert space structure at a site or link is what matters.
-The main analysis of local fields can be applied to examples such as the XY model, the Sine-Gordon theory or the Schwinger model in $1+1$ dimensions and gauge theories in $d = 3$ and $d =4$ dimensions.
-For example, in the discretized version of the Sine-Gordon model, the local variable can also be taken to be a periodic variable living on the sites of the lattice rather than the links.
-We would also have $L^2(S^1)$ as the quantization of the local variable, much like the $U(1)$ theory we study.
-A similar comment would be applied to non-linear sigma models on group manifolds where we would obtain $L^2(G)$ at each site, rather than $L^2(G)$ on links with the additional Gauss' law constraints (local gauge invariance).
-In this sense, this paper is more concerned with the individual manifold for fields that can be put on a link or lattice site, rather than the problem of a full quantum theory.
+This paper is also restricted to the simplest example as we mentioned: a compact $U(1)$ field manifold formulated in a way that is capable of generalization to non-Abelian group manifolds.
+We would have the finite approximation of $L^2(S^1)$, the Hilbert space of the $U(1)$ theory we study, as the quantization of the local variable.
+Even in this Abelian example, the Lagrangian formalism is mapped to a nontrivial $SU(2)$ quantum rotor as a Hamiltonian, a basic ingredient of the qubit codes and even their hardware realization~\cite{Raynal_Kalev_Suzuki_Englert_2010, Albert:2017}.
+Applications are interesting for a variety of quantum field theories, not just for gauge theories.
+Depending on if we have certain gauge constraints or not, what matters is the fact that the fields give an interesting local Hilbert space structure at a site or link.
+The main analysis of local fields can be applied to examples such as the XY model, the Sine-Gordon theory or the Schwinger model in $1+1$ dimensions and gauge theories in $2+1$ and $3+1$ dimensions.
+For example, in the discretized version of the Sine-Gordon model, the local variable can also be taken to be a periodic variable living on each of the lattice sites rather than the links.
+A similar comment would be applied to non-linear sigma models on group manifolds where we would obtain $L^2(G)$ at each site, rather than $L^2(G)$ on links with the Gauss' law constraints.
+In this sense, this paper is more concerned with the individual manifold for local fields either on a link or lattice site, rather than the problem of a full quantum theory.
 We are basically asking how to generate local variables that become bosons (with a non-trivial manifold and symmetry structure) when the cutoff on the local variable is removed, while the symmetry structure is realized exactly.